owendavidprice/jira-raycast-extension/README.md

-# Jira Raycast Extension
+# Jira for Windows - Raycast Extension

-Create and review Jira tasks directly from Raycast.
+A Windows-optimized Raycast extension for managing Jira tasks with native Ctrl shortcuts and Windows 11 design.

 ## Features